PROFESSOR GEORGE CHURCH

 ALI FALLAH, PHD

-Ali Fallah PhD is a specialist the Co-founder & CEO at Mede Bioeconomy.
-He is a Ph.D in molecular medicine from Tehran University and has worked in both stem cells and genetics.
-He has worked with some of the most promising genes in anti aging.
+Ali Fallah PhD, CSO is a specialist in the field of gene therapy.
+He is Co-founder and CEO of RNAx Ltd., a company specializing in RNA based therapeutics, Co-founder & CEO at Mede Bioeconomy, and both the President and Co-founder of the Iranian Institute of Cell and Gene Therapy He has a Ph.D in molecular medicine from Tehran University and has worked in both stem cells and genetics.
+He has worked with some of the most promising genes considered to have 'anti-aging' properties.
 He is a master of gene therapy building and a long time advocate for curing disease.
-Ali believes that reading and writing life code will be the way of the future.
+Ali believes that reading and writing life's code will be the way of the future.

 BILL ANDREWS PHD